festus-sulumeti/mastering-git/README.md

 3. Basic Git Commands
 A detailed guide to the most commonly used Git commands, including `git init`, `git clone`, `git add`, `git commit`, `git push`, and many more.
 Each command is accompanied by an explanation of its usage and examples.

+4. Git Workflow
+Learn the standard Git workflow used in most development teams.
+From staging changes to committing them and collaborating via branches and pull requests, this section provides a step-by-step guide.

+5. Key Concepts
+An exploration of advanced Git concepts such as `.gitignore` files, how to handle merge conflicts, and the differences between merge and rebase operations.
+This section is critical for avoiding common pitfalls.

+6. Common Mistakes
+A collection of common mistakes that beginners make when using Git, along with advice on how to avoid them.
+From incorrectly resolving conflicts to accidentally deleting branches, this section will guide you through the potential challenges.

+7. Practical Demo
+A step-by-step practical demonstration on creating and managing a Git repository, branching, and pushing changes to a remote GitHub repository.
+This demo helps consolidate the theoretical knowledge from earlier sections.